Are Sea-Facing Equivalent Premiums Possible in Gurgaon?

 Not in the literal sense.

-But in terms of pricing logic—it already does.
+But in terms of pricing logic, it already does.

-Golf instead of water.
+Golf replaces water.

-Height instead of coastline.
+Height replaces the coastline.

 FAQs: What Buyers Usually Ask